XAP-Software/XAP-Software.github.io/_posts/2022-05-12-django_apache_deploy.md

 $ python3 manage.py collectstatic
 ```

-You need to necessary to register in the `settings.py` file where the folders with static files and media files is located.
+You need to register in the `settings.py` the file where folders with static files and media files are located.

 ```python
 # settings.py